10 Great Things to do in Narva, Estonia

 Tallinn: If you visit Narva on a day trip from Tallinn I recommend Hestia hotel Il Marine.
 A good hotel within walking distance from the Old Town.

 There are frequent trains and buses from Tallinn to Narva.

 To get to Narva I actually took the train.
 Trains are very modern too and it was a comfortable 3 hour journey.
 You can check the timetable and book tickets at Elron.

 Although it is Estonia’s third biggest city, the major sights are all within walking distance.
 The best way to get around Narva is on foot.

 Safety in Narva

 Due to its proximity to Russia some people asked me whether it was safe to visit Narva.
-Obviously the war had a big impact on Narva, but everywhere I went it felt safe as usual.
-I am sure people had their opinions, but they also seemed more concerned about other topics.
+Obviously the war in Ukraine had a big impact on Narva, but everywhere I went, it felt safe.
+I am sure people had their opinions, but they also seemed more concerned about other topics, such as inflation.